ruocheng411/PhotoBrowser/README.md

 # PhotoBrowser
-# This is the homework of Advanced Programming of Interactive Systems
+# The homework of Advanced Programming of Interactive Systems
-# Yali ZHU
-# 201609